huyisme-005/LaMusique/README.md

 *   **Save & Load Progress**:
     *   Users can save their current song (lyrics and melody data) with a custom name.
 Saved songs are stored in the browser's `localStorage`.
     *   A dedicated "Saved Songs" page (`/saved`) lists all saved work, allowing users to view details, load a song back into the main creation editor, or delete saved entries.
-*   **Integrated AI Copilot Hints**: Tooltips with instructions are provided on various UI elements (though currently removed) to guide the user.
-Functionality was previously explored with info icons in card headers.
+*   **Integrated AI Copilot Hints**: Tooltip instructions are no longer present on various UI elements.
+The feature was removed to simplify the interface.

 ## Getting Started